-Violation of Probation Lawyer Fort Lauderdale

 On the other hand, substantive violations happen when a person on probation commits a new criminal offense.

 If you violate your probation in Broward County, you have fewer legal protections compared to being charged with a new crime.
 Common examples include no statute of limitations, no right to post bail, no right to a jury trial, you could end up testifying against yourself, and guilt doesn’t have to be proved “beyond a reasonable doubt.”

 How are Probation Violations Handled in FL?

 To figure out you if you violated your probation terms, the prosecution must prove that you violated your probation based on the “preponderance of the evidence.”
-In order words, it is more than 50 percent likely that you intentionally violated your probation.
+In order words, it is more than 50% likely that you intentionally violated your probation.
 This legal standard is used rather than “beyond a reasonable doubt,” which is often used to convict a defendant.

 If you are arrested for a probation violation, you will usually be put in jail, ordinarily without bond, to await your probation violation hearing.
 You have the right to attend a hearing on the case, but with the assistance of a Fort Lauderdale probation violation attorney from Hager & Schwartz, P.A., it is possible that the charges will be dismissed even prior to your hearing.